 When the female is ready to mate, she will stretch her tail out.
 This is why light is important for mating.
 It helps the male flies see the signal & get ready for action.

 Very sorry to these two lovely creatures though.
 To help make the comparison, a grower had to take one of their wings off so they won't fly away.
 Aww.
 Thanks for your sacrifice oh dear flies.

 So when you see them mating the next time, you'll be able to tell which is which:

 You can see the egg laying event (1:50 - 2:03) very clearly here.
 It never stops fascinating us.
 Ah & watch the tail closely.

-Although this is not conclusive, it seems to suggest that the pupation temperature may (or may not) affect the gender of the flies born.
+Although this is not conclusive or ground-breaking scientific finding, it seems to suggest that the pupation temperature may (or may not) affect the gender of the flies born.
 Female like it a bit more cool while the guys like it a bit warmer.
-This does pose an interesting direction for exploration.
+Whether the temperature can determine the bsf sex or not, this does pose an interesting direction for exploration.

 Hope this post has given you some ideas to get started.
-If we keep in mind some common mistakes before getting into it, we can save time & money needing to change the design from time to time.
+If we keep in mind some common mistakes before getting into it, we can save time & money making the same mistakes and needing to change the design from time to time.
 Have fun exploring & please if you like share your set-up.
 We'd love to see your cool creations.
+See you next time.